 to record the electrical activity of your heart and monitor your heart during the

-test using small electrodes that stick to your skin.
-The team will also monitor your
+test.
+It uses small electrodes that stick to your skin.
+The team will also monitor

 There may be several monitor screens showing your vital signs and the images of the

 catheter being moved through your body into your heart.

 You will likely be given a sedative in your IV before the test to help you relax.

 However, you will be somewhat awake during the test.

 A member of the medical team will inject a local anesthetic into the skin at the site

 where the catheter and wires are to be put into the vein.
 You may feel some stinging

 at the site for a few seconds after the local anesthetic is injected.